CodeEnthusiast09/image-processor/README.md

              ↓
 ┌─────────────────────────────────┐
 │   IMAGE PROCESSOR WORKER        │
 │  1.
-Update status: processing   │
+Download from Minio         │
 │  2.
+Process in memory           │
-Resize image                │
+│     - Resize                    │
+│     - Compress                  │
+│     - Generate thumbnail        │
 │  3.
-Compress image              │
+Upload results to Minio     │
 │  4.
-Generate thumbnail          │
-│  5.
-Update status: completed    │
+Update DB with URLs         │
 └─────────────────────────────────┘
 ```

 ### Processing Details

+1. **Upload**: Files are uploaded directly to Minio's `originals` bucket from memory (no local disk writes)

+2. **Background Processing**:
+   - Worker downloads original from Minio
+   - Processes images in memory using Sharp
+   - Uploads processed images to respective Minio buckets

-1. **Resize**: Images are resized to a maximum of 1920x1080 pixels while maintaining aspect ratio.
+3. **Resize**: Images are resized to a maximum of 1920x1080 pixels while maintaining aspect ratio.
 Smaller images are not enlarged.

-2. **Compress**: Images are compressed to 80% quality using JPEG compression, significantly reducing file size.
+4. **Compress**: Images are compressed to 80% quality using JPEG compression, significantly reducing file size.

-3. **Thumbnail**: A 200x200 pixel thumbnail is generated using cover fit (crops to fill the square).
+5. **Thumbnail**: A 200x200 pixel thumbnail is generated using cover fit (crops to fill the square).

+6. **Storage**: All files are stored in Minio with public read access, accessible via direct URLs.

 ## 🐛 Troubleshooting